WentseChen/Verlog_blogpost/index.md

 ### Environment

 * **Valid Action:**
     Improving the valid action ratio via prompt engineering is the simplest way to boost the performance.
 In our setup, we ensure the model produces valid actions over 95% of the time.
 We find that truncating the entire trajectory upon encountering an invalid action reduces performance.
 Replacing the invalid action with a default one works better.

-With a high valid-action ratio, applying a format penalty has little impact.
+    With a high valid-action ratio, applying a format penalty has little impact, we set a 0.1 penalty on invalid action in this work.

 * **Reward:**
     Rewards are rule-based and provided by the environment.
 In BabyAI and BabaIsAI, the reward (ranging from 0 to 1) is only available at the end of the trajectory.
 Longer trajectories generally get lower rewards.